IML-ViT: Benchmarking Image Manipulation Localization by Vision Transformer: Abstract

 \section{Abstract}

 Advanced image tampering techniques are increasingly challenging the trustworthiness of multimedia, leading to the development of Image Manipulation Localization (IML).
 But what makes a good IML model?
 The answer lies in the way to capture artifacts.
-Exploiting artifacts requires the model to extract non-semantic discrepancies between the manipulated and authentic regions, which needs to compare differences between these two areas explicitly.
-With the self-attention mechanism, naturally, the Transformer is the best candidate.
-Besides, artifacts are sensitive to image resolution, amplified under multi-scale features, and massive at the manipulation border.
-Therefore, we formulate the answer to the former question as building a ViT with high-resolution capacity, multi-scale feature extraction capability, and manipulation edge supervision.
-We term this simple but effective ViT paradigm as the IML-ViT, which has great potential to become a new benchmark for IML.
-Extensive experiments on five benchmark datasets verified our model outperforms the state-of-the-art manipulation localization methods.
-Code and models are available at \url{https://github.com/SunnyHaze/IML-ViT}
+Exploiting artifacts requires the model to extract non-semantic discrepancies between manipulated and authentic regions, necessitating explicit comparisons between the two areas.
+With the self-attention mechanism, naturally, the Transformer should be a better candidate to capture artifacts.
+However, due to limited datasets, there is currently no pure ViT-based approach for IML to serve as a benchmark, and CNNs dominate the entire task.
+Nevertheless, CNNs suffer from weak long-range and non-semantic modeling.
+To bridge this gap, based on the fact that artifacts are sensitive to image resolution, amplified under multi-scale features, and massive at the manipulation border, we formulate the answer to the former question as building a ViT with high-resolution capacity, multi-scale feature extraction capability, and manipulation edge supervision that could converge with a small amount of data.
+We term this simple but effective ViT paradigm IML-ViT, which has significant potential to become a new benchmark for IML.
+Extensive experiments on three different mainstream protocols verified our model outperforms the state-of-the-art manipulation localization methods.
+Code and models are available at \href{https://github.com/SunnyHaze/IML-ViT}{https://github.com/SunnyHaze/IML-ViT}.